dlotterman/metal_code_snippets/virtual_appliance_host/no_code_with_guardrails/README.md

 For the purposes of brevity, it will be assumed that the "virtual appliance" in this case is a network focused (router / firewall etc) appliance.

-<strong>Please note that fail2ban is currently not correctly protecting cockpit correctly</strong>
+<strong>Please note that fail2ban is currently not correctly protecting cockpit correctly, however it is still protected with faillock.</strong>

 The characteristics of this "no code safe virtual appliance" host are as follow: